lcarlier/EasyMock/docs/architecture.md

 * `easyMock_framework.h`: Defines the API which is called by the mocked header code.
-* `MockedFunction.h`: Defines the MockedFunction class which is a templated class used by the mocked header code to help mocking a specific function.
+* `MockedFunction.h`: Defines the MockedFunction class which is a templated class used by the mocked header code to help to mock a specific function.

 Consult the Doxygen documentation for more details about those APIs.
 The documentation of `easyMock.h` is also available in the main documentation